junha6316/photo-grouper/.github/README-ACTIONS.md

 2. Verify all dependencies are in `pyproject.toml`
 3. Ensure PyInstaller can find all modules

-### File Size Issues

-1. **"Wrangler only supports uploading files up to 300 MiB"**: Files are automatically compressed if they exceed 300MB
-2. Check build logs to see if compression was applied
-3. Large PyTorch/ML dependencies can cause size issues - consider optimizing excludes in `photo-grouper.spec`

 ### Missing Files

 1. Verify the R2 bucket exists
 2. Check Cloudflare API token permissions
 3. Ensure secrets are set correctly
-4. Check if files were compressed (look for `.gz` extensions in logs)

 ### Icon Issues